Tasty & Unique Michigan Food

 There is nothing like the familiar foods of home.
 If you have spent any time in Michigan, you will find many posts for our love of Faygo RedPop, BetterMade potato chips, and Vernor's ginger ale.
-Please, that is only the beginning.
-Michiganders have their own unique and delicious variety of unique and famous food dishes spanning from the Upper Peninsula to the Ohio and Indiana border.
+That is only the beginning.
+Michigan has unique and tasty varieties of comfort food dishes spanning from Michigan's Upper Peninsula to the Ohio and Indiana border.
 We hit upon some of the top delicacies that the Great Lakes State loves to enjoy.

 Win Schuler’s Bar Scheeze